survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 ### Setting Up `connect`

-In order to save some effort, I'll be using a package known as [connect-alt](https://www.npmjs.com/package/connect-alt) and then model `connect` through it.
-The implementation won't be ideal when it comes to performance as it will watch all the stores.
-It is enough for this application, however.

-It would be possible to optimize the behavior with further effort.
-That's one reason why having control over `Provider` and `connect` is useful.
-It allows further customization.

 In this case I'm going to plug in a custom `connect` to highlight a couple of key ideas.
 The implementation isn't optimal when it comes to performance.
 It is enough for this application.
 In practice you would use a well optimized connector instead.

+It would be possible to optimize the behavior with further effort.
+That's one reason why having control over `Provider` and `connect` is useful.
+It allows further customization.

 The idea here is that in case we have a custom transformation defined, we'll dig the data we need from the `Provider`, apply it over our data as we defined, and then pass the resulting data to the component through props: